meraxes-devs/meraxes/BUILD.md

 : Use mini-halos.
 Default is OFF.

 USE_ANG_MOM
-: Updated angular momentum according to Maddie's model.
+: Updated angular momentum according to Marshall+19 model (10.1093/mnras/stz1810).
 Default is OFF.

 You can set these on the command line when running cmake, e.g.: